Bubu Eklund: Biography

+“Bubu was already an accomplished exponent of Rabindrasangeet, having trained under two of the most revered figures in Tagore’s musical tradition, Suchitra Mitra and Kanika Bandyopadhyay, whose guidance shaped both her artistic grounding and interpretive depth."

-Eklund started the International Tagore Choir in Lund with her husband Lars Eklund in 2011, where Swedish people are trained to sing Rabindra Sangeet.
+Eklund started the International Tagore Choir in Lund with her husband Lars Eklund in 2012, where Swedish people are trained to sing Rabindra Sangeet.
 She lives in Lund, Sweden from 1983 with her husband Lars Eklund.